nmafumo/Predicting-Agricultural-Yield-for-Informed-Farming-Decisions/README.md

 # Predicting Agricultural Yield for Informed Farming

-In this project, we use a dataset from agriculture to uncover ways of maximising crop yield using Machine Learning .
+In this project, we use a dataset from agriculture to uncover ways of maximising crop yield using Machine Learning.

 We will analyse the relationships between various factors that influence crop growth.
 These factors include:

-Geographic location: Where the crops are grown can significantly impact yield due to variations in climate and soil composition.
+**Geographic location:** Where the crops are grown can significantly impact yield due to variations in climate and soil composition.

-Weather patterns: Rainfall, temperature, and other weather elements play a crucial role in crop health and productivity.
+**Weather patterns:** Rainfall, temperature, and other weather elements play a crucial role in crop health and productivity.

-Soil characteristics: The chemical and physical properties of the soil directly influence nutrient availability for plants.
+**Soil characteristics:** The chemical and physical properties of the soil directly influence nutrient availability for plants.

-Farm management practices: Planting decisions, fertilisation techniques, and pest control strategies all contribute to yield outcomes.
+**Farm management practices:** Planting decisions, fertilisation techniques, and pest control strategies all contribute to yield outcomes.

 Our goal is to decode these complex relationships and empower farmers with actionable insights.
 By analysing this data, we aim to: